 So to answer your question about Danaher and Graves containing Rowley, I think the Australian will have his way down low if the entry passes are there.
 Of course, getting the ball down low is never a given with the athleticism of Whack, Norfleet and freshmen Byron Ashe and Khalid Nwandu hounding the perimeter players, but I think DJ Evans, Peter Hooley and company will do just fine in that regard.

 Me: So, with all that being said, who do you have winning and why?
-I like the Mount with their varied looks and ability to deny easy entry passes into the low post, effectively neutralizing the one thing Albany likes to do offensively.
+I like MSM with their varied looks and ability to deny easy entry passes into the low post, effectively neutralizing the one thing the Great Danes likes to do offensively.

 Ryan: KenPom projects this game to be a tossup, and I wholeheartedly agree with his computers.
 So for me, I'll side with the NEC counterpart even though both teams are playing incredibly well at the moment.
 Prescott has played well down the stretch here for Jamion Christian, and his athleticism will make things awfully difficult for whoever tries to cover him.
 With Prescott as the x-factor, I think the Mount's pace will be too much to handle for Albany, wearing down the Great Danes.
 I like the Mount, 68-66.